heptarch/heptarch.github.io/edu.md

 	   Think <a
 	   href="https://en.wikipedia.org/wiki/Hacker_culture">nerds</a>
 	   and not <a href="https://en.wikipedia.org/wiki/Security_hacker">criminals</a>.
-	   </span> approach to physics.
-Designed to be accessible to
+	   </span> approach to physics, where you actually calculate stuff
-	   anyone with a background in precalculus math, it covers everything from thermodynamics and relativity to the heady paradoxes of black holes.
+	   using cheeky shortcuts.
+Designed to be accessible to anyone with a background in precalculus math, it covers everything from thermodynamics and relativity to the heady paradoxes of black holes.